hisco/stubz/README.md

 const dogNamesRouter = new StubzExpressRouter({
   /*
-  You will need to provide a uniq name for that router, In the need future you will be able to control the router, And this will be the ID of the router control
+  You will need to provide a uniq name for that router, In the near future you will be able to control the router, And this will be the ID of the router control
   */
   name:'dogs',